holochain/runtime-tauri/README.md

 #### holochain-service

-A Kotlin library `org.holochain.androidserviceruntime.holochain_service` containing the HolochainService class, which runs an Android Foreground Service that wraps calls to the [holochain-conductor-runtime-ffi] and exposes an IPC interface for interacting with it.
+A Kotlin library `org.holochain.androidserviceruntime.service` containing the HolochainService class, which runs an Android Foreground Service that wraps calls to the [holochain-conductor-runtime-ffi] and exposes an IPC interface for interacting with it.

 ### Rust Crates